Cherbourg, Queensland: History

 Alcohol limits were imposed on Cherbourg residents in March 2009 in an attempt to reduce violence.
 In 2009, then-Mayor Sam Murray claimed the restrictions were not being enforced and the problem was being pushed underground.

+In 2022, Fujitsu opened a First Nations Service Centre in Cherbourg.
+The Service Centre is part of a program to boost the economic development of Queensland First Nations communities through digital skills training and employment opportunities.

+Truth telling

+In November 2024, the community held a truth telling event.